LarryGF/terraHom/README.md

     ssh-copy-id pi@<NODE_IP>
     ```

+### Domain setup

 - Create an account on duckdns.org
 - Create your subdomain on duckdns.org, save your subdomain and your token
 - Point your subdomain to your external IP address (this won't work if your public IP address is NATed by your ISP)
   - If your public IP is being NATed consider upgrading to a fixed IP address or modifying the values to deploy with celf signed certificates

+### Storage

+This is only necessary if you want to use longhorn, mount the partitions that you want longhorn to use.
+Longhorn by default will look for a disk mounted under `/mnt/disk01`. ___I don't recommend using longhorn for single node___ , at least I haven't been able to make it work properly with just one node (also I don't think it will be of more use in that particular scenario).

 ## Automated Deployment